On localisation of eigenfunctions of the Laplace operator: Introduction

 We arrive at the same conclusion in the case of $\kappa$-localisation, by replacing $1-\vps$ by $\kappa(1-\vps)$ in the lines above.
 On the other hand, by considering a sequence of rectangles $(R_n)$, $R_n=(0,1)\times (0,n)\sq \R^2$ we see that \eqref{ez} is clearly not sufficient for localisation of $(u_{R_n})$ or of $(v_{\Om_n})$.

-It was shown in Theorem 4 in \cite{vdBBK} that if $(v_{\Om_n})$ either localises or $\kappa$-localises in $L^1$, then the corresponding sequence of eigenfunctions $(u_{\Om_n})$ localises in $L^2$.
-It was pointed out below Theorem 4 in \cite{vdBBK} that the torsion function does not localise for sequences of convex sets, while it was shown in \cite{vdBDPDBG} that there is a wide class of open, bounded, convex, elongating sequences of sets in $\R^m$ for which the sequence of first Dirichlet eigenfunctions localises.
-See Examples $8$, $9$ and $10$ in \cite{vdBDPDBG}.
-In Example 10 in \cite{vdBDPDBG} it was shown that the sequence $(u_{\Om_{n,\alpha}})$ localises in $L^2$, where
+It was shown in \cite[Theorem 4]{vdBBK} that if $(v_{\Om_n})$ either localises or $\kappa$-localises in $L^1$, then the corresponding sequence of eigenfunctions $(u_{\Om_n})$ localises in $L^2$.
+It was pointed out below \cite[Theorem 4]{vdBBK} that the torsion function does not localise for sequences of convex sets, while it was shown in \cite{vdBDPDBG} that there is a wide class of open, bounded, convex, elongating sequences of sets in $\R^m$ for which the sequence of first Dirichlet eigenfunctions localises.
+See \cite[Examples 8,9,10]{vdBDPDBG}.
+In \cite[Example 10]{vdBDPDBG} it was shown that the sequence $(u_{\Om_{n,\alpha}})$ localises in $L^2$, where

-and where $\alpha\in[1,\infty)$ is fixed.
-A crucial ingredient in \cite{vdBDPDBG} was a localisation lemma (Lemma $3$ in \cite{vdBDPDBG}).
-We state this lemma as it also plays a crucial role in the proof of Theorem \ref{the2} below.
+and where $\alpha\in[1,\infty)$ is fixed. { The following localisation lemma (\cite[Lemma 3]{vdBDPDBG}) plays a crucial role in the proof of Theorem \ref{the2} below.}

 \begin{lemma} For $n\in \N$, let $f_n\in L^2(\Omega_n)$ with $\|f_{n}\|_2>0,$ and $|\Omega_n|<\infty$.
 Then $\big(f_{n}\big)$ localises in $L^2$ if and only if

 \end{lemma} Lemma \ref{lem0} shows that a vanishing $L^1$-$L^2$ participation ratio is equivalent to localisation.